SINGAPORE COURTS – CONVERSATIONS WITH THE COMMUNITY

 6. Public interest environmental litigation is becoming increasingly frequent.
 In the right circumstances and under the right legal framework, such lawsuits can be effective.

-7. I begin with the decision of the Hague District Court in The Netherlands in Vereniging Milieudefensie and others v Royal Dutch Shell plc, C/09/571932 (“Milieudefensie v Shell”), handed down on 26 May 2021.
-I should say that there is an outstanding appeal against this decision lodged by Shell which was last heard on 12 April of this year, and an appellate decision is expected in November 2024.(5)
+7. I begin with the decision of the Hague District Court in the Netherlands in Vereniging Milieudefensie and others v Royal Dutch Shell plc, C/09/571932 (“Milieudefensie v Shell”), handed down on 26 May 2021.
+I should say that there is an outstanding appeal against this decision lodged by Shell.
+It was last heard on 12 April of this year, and an appellate decision is expected in November 2024.(5)

 8. The court at first instance held that Shell had to reduce its emissions by 45% by 2030 based on the unwritten standard of care found in the Dutch Civil Code:(6) “an important characteristic of the imminent environmental damage in the Netherlands and the Wadden region at issue here is that every emission of CO2 and other greenhouse gases, anywhere in the world and caused in whatever manner, contributes to this damage and its increase”,(7) such that an omission on Shell’s part to take necessary steps to reduce its CO2 emissions in line with Paris Agreement targets would violate its unwritten duty of care owed to victims of climate change and global warming, including residents of the Wadden region.(8)